joseph-flinn/site/frontend/posts/engineering-portfolio-management-part3.md

 collaboration between the architect, the software engineers, and the site reliability engineers.
 The development work of the product feature would heavily use the TRL framework while the infrastructure design and implementation would more likely use the ORLs.
-However, the overall feature will need to meet both TLR 9 and ORL 10 in order to be determined complete and fully operational in production.
+However, the overall feature will need to meet both TRL 9 and ORL 10 in order to be determined complete and fully operational in production.

 What happens if the site reliability team determines that there are infrastructure constraints on which new caching system can be chosen?
 What happens if the cost of the desired caching